edelsonc/asciify/README.md

 $ cargo build --release
 ```

 A new directory named `target` will be created, with a `release` directory.
-You executable will be there.
+Your executable will be there.

 # Examples
 An example image and output are provided above as `pixel_house.gif` and `pixel_house.txt`.